surajrampure/data-94-sp21/index.md

 ## Logistics 💻
 More details will be filled in as we approach the start of the spring semester.

 All content for the course will be posted on this website.
-We will use Piazza for all communication; we will not use bCourses for anything.
+We will use Ed for all communication; we will not use bCourses for anything.

 ### Lecture and Lab
 **Class will be held three times a week: on Mondays and Wednesdays from 11AM-12PM, and on Fridays from 11AM-1PM.**